 International students will have their files evaluated on a case-by-case basis for advanced credits and exemptions.

-There is no mathematics courses prerequisites to apply to any programs in the Williams School of Business.
-Any student applying to any B.B.A. concentration can complete any required mathematics courses while at Bishop’s University.
 Students who have completed Mathematics 201-NYC (201-105) and 201-NYA (201-103) in CEGEP or the equivalent will receive an exemption for MAT 196 and MAT 191.
 Additionally, students having completed the Microeconomics and Macroeconomics courses in CEGEP with an average grade of at least 75% will be exempted from taking ECO 102 Principles of Economics: Microeconomics and ECO 103 Principles of Economics: Macroeconomics.
 Exempted courses will have to be replaced with any elective courses (Business or Non-Business), if required by the selected program.

 High School students entering the B.B.A. who do not have one of the following mathematics courses will be required to take an additional mathematics course (MAT 190) outside of their degree requirements before being able to enroll in MAT 196 (if required by their program): BC/YT: Pre-Calculus 12, AB/NT/NU: Math 30-1, SK: Pre-Calculus 30 or Calculus 30, MB: Pre-Calculus 40, ON: Advanced Functions 4U or Calculus & Vectors 4U, NB: Pre-Calculus 120A/120B or Calculus 120, NS: Pre-Calculus 12 or Calculus 12, PEI: Math 611B or Math 621B, NL: Math 3200 or Math 3201 or Math 3208.

-Consult our Admission process web page for more information.
+Please visit our Admission process web page for more information.

 Are you ready to BU?